Jean Cocteau – Poem in homage to Charles Ferdinand Ramuz.

 And animal spirits

-Cocteau places his friend Ramuz here in perfect harmony with the surrounding Swiss mountains.
-Indeed, before being called the Tour Saint Martin, one of the summits of Diablerets (station in the canton of Vaud) was known under the name Quille du Diable.
-The many legends about this Alpine devil inspired Charles-Ferdinand Ramuz (1878-1947) for his novel Derborence.
+Cocteau here places his friend Ramuz in perfect harmony with the surrounding Swiss mountains.
+Indeed, before being called the Tour Saint Martin, one of the peaks of Les Diablerets (a resort in the canton of Vaud) was known as the Quille du Diable (Devil's Skittle).
+The numerous legends about this alpine devil inspired Charles-Ferdinand Ramuz (1878-1947) for his novel Derborence.

 Contact form